promet/drupal-cookbook/README.md

 ## Platform:

-Tested on Debian Wheezy.
-As long as the required cookbooks work (php, php-fpm, apache/nginx, mysql/postgres) it should work just fine on any other distributions.
+Tested on Debian Wheezy (7.1) and Ubuntu 13.04.
+As long as the required cookbooks work (php, php-fpm, apache/nginx, mysql/postgres) it should work just fine on any other distribution.

 ## Cookbooks: